xcp-ng/xcp-ng-org/docs/installation/migrate-to-xcp-ng.md

 ```
 dracut --kver <version> -f /boot/initrd<version> --add-drivers "xen-blkfront xen-netfront" --force
 ```
-Exit the chroot, unmount all your partition, and you can reboot, or detach the disk if you used your XO You VM should be booting now!
+Exit the chroot and unmount all your partitions.
+Now you can reboot or detach the disk if you used your XO.
+You VM should be booting now!